 More information is included under the topic Early Brawner Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Brawners to arrive in North America:

-Brawner Settlers in the United States in the 19th Century
+Brawner Settlers in United States in the 19th Century

 - Thomas Brawner, who landed in Arkansas in 1860

 Brawner Settlers in United States in the 20th Century

 - E.M.
 Brawner, aged 39, arrived in New York in 1905 aboard the ship "Vaderland" from Antwerp, Belgium

 - Lily Brawner, aged 31, arrived in New York in 1909 aboard the ship "Caledonia" from Glasgow via Moville

 - James Brawner, aged 33, arrived in New York in 1909 aboard the ship "Lusitania" from Liverpool, England

 - James N. Brawner, aged 33, arrived in New York in 1910 aboard the ship "Umbria" from Liverpool, England